Maelos/freenas_exporter/README.md

 # FreeNAS Custom Exporter
+8/1/18 - I got it working!
+The script, however basic, now reports the temperatures of the CPUs.
+It does this by pulling from IPMI.
+While this has already been done to better effect in the IPMI exporter, this was a learning challenge for me and a start to a custom FreeNAS exporter which I hope to build up and modify to the request of the community.
+As a VM with HBA passed through to it, FreeNAS is, in my admittedly inexperienced belief, the best place to put and build a custom exporter for both the system and drive temps, and later more.

 6/8/18 - I got some really helpful feedback here https://groups.google.com/forum/#!topic/golang-nuts/0o7jMAXPBiE and am incorporating that now.
 I also am reducing the test file greatly, but the past testing should be in the file history so it is not lost.